 And why should you purchase insurance?
 I have a copy of an email that I sent to my mom in January 2020 regarding our DVC rental for September 2020.
 It reads “I don’t think we need insurance – what’s the worse that could happen?
 A hurricane.
 And we already had a trip with one of those [Irma – Sept 2017], and it worked out fine.”
 Fast forward to … PANDEMIC.
 You got me, life, you got me.

 - DVC rental may seem difficult or intimidating, but really it’s just different.
 And different isn’t bad.
 In fact, it can be quite great.

 - DVC rental savings vary (stay tuned for our upcoming posts), but they can be CRAZY good.
 Especially if you travel in off-season.

 - Cancellation policies for rentals are more strict than booking straight through Disney.
-If that scares you, or doesn’t meet your needs (looking at you, international travelers, especially) – you can still book DVC or Deluxe equivalent through the lovely folks over at the TouringPlans Travel Agency.
-And, bonus, they’ll be able to help you with availability and deciding which resort meets your needs instead of you doing that work yourself.
+If that scares you, or doesn’t meet your needs (looking at you, international travelers, especially) – you can still book DVC or Deluxe equivalent through your favorite Disney travel agent, or directly on the website.

 Do you still have concerns about renting DVC points?
 Or have you rented in the past and now you’re telling all of your friends how to do it too?
 What are your price point success stories?
 Let us know in the comments!